cbclemmer/Old-Boilerplate/docs/index.md

 ##Things to do
 ###groups
 - Do private adding
-- be able to remove yourself from group

 ###Posts
 - the keep first 30 post ids in the users JSON
-- allow self posts, to be either public or private.
-Targeted posts are always public
+- add public/private posting to targeted posts
 - change the public/private setting to default public/private post
 - restrict certain types of posts to certain users